xangxiong/teleport/rfd/0087--access-request-notification-routing.md

 ### User story

-Bob is a developper.
+Bob is a developer.
 He deploys code using CI/CD pipelines.
 He can request access to prod in read-only mode and dev in read-write mode for debugging.
 In case of incident he can request prod read-write access.
 Alice is the lead-dev, she grants regular access requests through MsTeams during open hours and can also approve urgent read-write requests.
 Alice should not be paged each time Bob needs to debug something during open hours, but in case of incident Bob needs immediate access and Alice should be paged.

 In Teleport terms:

-- the role `developper` can request roles `dev-rw`, `prod-ro` and `prod-rw`
+- the role `developer` can request roles `dev-rw`, `prod-ro` and `prod-rw`
-- the role `lead-developper` can accept requests
+- the role `lead-developer` can accept requests
 - only `prod-rw` access requests should trigger a PagerDuty incident
 - `dev-rw` and `prod-ro` access requests should trigger a MsTeams message